 - a.
-Except when preservatives with an insecticidal or fungicidal role are used, cattle or calves must not come into contact with toxic fumes from surfaces with paints, wood preservatives, or disinfectants. - b.
+Cattle or calves must not come into contact with toxic fumes from surfaces with paints, wood preservatives, or disinfectants (this does not include livestock-specific insecticides or fungicides). - b.
 Creosote must not be used in areas where the animals have direct contact with the material.